yuta-fujimoto-naist/AttractingContributors/README.md

 total

 There is no intention to make you bet an unreasonable amount. <br>
-Please consult with your wallet and decide how much you want to bet.
+If you want to bet, please consult with your wallet and decide how much you want to bet.